AP6YC/ClusterValidityIndices.jl/README.md

 criterion_value = get_cvi(my_cvi, data, labels)
 ```

-or incrementally by passing one sample and label at a time:
+or incrementally with the same function by passing one sample and label at a time:

 ```julia
 # Create a container for the values and iterate